apptainer/apptainer-userdocs/fakeroot.rst

    adding packages to a writable container, because many package installations attempt to do additional setup that only works as root.
    When the fakeroot command is used, an INFO message will be displayed.
+   The combination of a root-mapped user namespace with the fakeroot command allows most package installations to work, but the fakeroot command is bound in from the host so if the host libc library is of a very different vintage than the corresponding container library the fakeroot command can fail.
+   If that situation happens it can be worth trying to run {command}
+   under the ``unshare -r`` command which is essentially the same thing as running in a root-mapped user namespace; in that case {Project}
+   will not try to run the fakeroot command even if it is in the user's PATH.
 #.
 If user namespaces are not available but {Project} has been installed
    with setuid-root and also the "fakeroot" command is available, then the fakeroot command will be run by itself.